asifkabani/bootcamp-training/javascript.md

 Number type is used to represent integer values like whole numbers (1, 2, 100), and floating point decimal numbers (1.223).

+*Numbers* and *strings* are both **primitive data types**.
+This means they are amongst the simplest data types that JavaScript gives us.

 ### null